31 things to declutter this year

-- Dried up pens– Take 5 minutes to go through the mug of pens on the desk or wherever else you keep them, test them all on paper quick and throw out the ones that are dried up or leaking.
+- Dried up pens– Take 5 minutes to go through your various pens, test them all on paper quick and throw out the ones that are dried up or leaking.

 - Manuals– I used to be one that kept every single manual/instruction book for every piece of equipment i owned, I had a drawer full of them and rarely ever needed to look at them.
 Then I realized that I could find them on the manufacturer’s website should I ever need them and I tossed those suckers out!

 - Spare change– Unless you are saving up for something really big, It’s time to grab that change jar, clean out couch cushions, get that pile on the dryer and turn it all in.
-Treat yourself to a mani/pedi or a new top!
+Treat yourself to a mani/pedi or add the cash to your savings account!

 - Craft supplies– Take an afternoon to go through them and donate items you won’t use in the next couple of months to a Children’s program or somewhere else that could use them.

 - Paint– Do you have a garage shelf full of paint that you keep just in case?
-If it’s just for touch ups pour some into a small mason jar with a lid to keep.
-Otherwise dispose of it properly
+If it’s just for touch ups pour some into a small mason jar with a lid to make it last.
+Otherwise dispose of it properly.

-- Cards– Get in your wallet or purse and purge out customer loyalty, rewards cards, empty gift cards and the like.
+- Cards– Open your wallet or purse and declutter customer loyalty, rewards cards, empty gift cards and the like.

-- Pet toys– Toys that are shredded, dirty, and unplayed with should be tossed, just like kids toys they need to be purged and occasionally replaced.
+- Pet toys– Toys that are shredded, dirty, and unplayed with should be tossed, just like kids toys they need to be decluttered and occasionally replaced.